htcondor/htcondor/docs/admin-manual/policy-configuration.rst

     A job may request these local machine resources using the syntax **request_<name>**\ :index:`request_<name><single: request_<name>; submit commands>`,
-    as described in section \ `3.7.1 <#x35-2600003.7.1>`__.
-This example
+    as described in :ref:`admin-manual/policy-configuration:*condor_startd*
-    shows a portion of a submit description file that requests GPUs and an actuator:
+    policy configuration`.
+This example shows a portion of a submit description file that requests GPUs and an actuator:

     ::